-The SAML mechanism described in this memo aims to re-use the Web Browser SSO profile defined in section 3.1 of [OASIS.saml-profiles-2.0-os] to a maximum extent and therefore does not establish a separate authentication, integrity and confidentiality mechanism.
-The mechanisms assumes a security layer, such as Transport Layer Security (TLS [RFC5246]), will continued to be used.
+The SAML mechanism described in this memo aims to re-use the Web Browser SSO profile defined in section 3.1 of the SAML profiles 2.0 specification [OASIS.saml-profiles-2.0-os] to the maximum extent and therefore does not establish a separate authentication, integrity and confidentiality mechanism.
+The mechanism assumes a security layer, such as Transport Layer Security (TLS [RFC5246]), will continue to be used.
 This specification is appropriate for use when a browser is available.

-Figure 1 describes the interworking between SAML and SASL: this document requires enhancements to the Relying Party and to the Client (as the two SASL communication end points) but no changes to the SAML Identity Provider are necessary.
+Figure 1 describes the interworking between SAML and SASL: this document requires enhancements to the Relying Party (the SASL server) and to the Client, as the two SASL communication end points, but no changes to the SAML Identity Provider are necessary.
 To accomplish this goal some indirect messaging is tunneled within SASL, and some use of external methods is made.